 You can do this simply by designating an already existing single stall restroom as an all-gender restroom.
 Find a sign to do this here.

 Respect people’s names and pronouns and don’t assume anyone’s names/pronouns

 Using people’s pronouns and names is one of the biggest and easiest ways you can show respect.
 Normalize this by having everyone share their pronouns during introductions.
 Also, show respect by not assuming their sexual orientation or gender identity.
-For example, when talking to a teen about dating, don’t automatically assume that they are interested in the opposite sex.
+For example, when talking to a teen about dating, don’t automatically assume that they are interested in a heterosexual relationship.